What to do in Paris in the Autumn

 Autumn Events in Paris

-If you are looking to book museums for your trip, booking tickets in advance and planning around those days is a good idea.
+If you are looking to book museums for your trip, it’s a good idea to book tickets in advance and plan around those days.
 There is always a new exhibition in autumn, so keep an eye out when planning your visit.

-Heritage Days is September 16th – 17th.
+Heritage Days are September 21-22, 2024.
 This is a great time for free entry to museums, guided tours, and closed monuments open to the public this weekend.
 I spent an afternoon at Luxembourg Palace during Heritage Days, and it was my first time inside the buildings on the grounds of Jardin du Luxembourg.
 During your visit, you can walk in and out of the rooms and enjoy the views of the gardens from the palace.

 The lines will be extended at specific popular locations, so plan.
 I waited a good while outside Luxembourg Palace in the rain, but it was worth it.